-The Military offers competitive scholarships for full tuition and required fees plus a monthly stipend through the Air Force, Army, and Navy.
+The United States Military offers competitive scholarships for full tuition and required fees plus a monthly stipend through the Air Force, Army, and Navy.
 HPSP scholarship recipients are commissioned as officers and required to serve in the military for a specific period of time, depending upon the number of years the recipient received the HPSP scholarship.
-Applications and additional information are available both on-site through the University of Pikeville, Kentucky College of Optometry HPSP Advisor and directly from local Army, Navy, and Air Force recruitment offices, which are located throughout the United States.
+Applications and additional information are available online or directly from local Army, Navy, and Air Force recruitment offices, which are located throughout the United States.